Code-Institute-Submissions/ecommerce-pp5-2/README.md

 For the current project, the automatic form submission on button clicks has been removed to avoid page reloads.
 Users will need to manually click the 'update' link to synchronize changes.
 In future e-commerce projects, AJAX will be considered for handling such interactions to enhance the user experience.

+#### Severity:

+This issue affects the user experience in managing shopping bag contents, as it can lead to confusion and potential mistakes in order quantity.

+### Mobile Media Query Issues on Home Page Navigation
+#### Description:

 ## Credits